renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 # Modify PHP.ini

 To have webapplications work good we need to modify a number of php.ini settings.
 The following values need to be modified.
 Search the setting in php.ini, copy the line and add a ; at the beginning of the line.
-Then enter the new value:
+Then enter the new value.

+For display_errors you might want make an exception and leave that to 'On'.

 ```
 output_buffering = Off